GrosvenorTechnology/OemAccessApi/documentation/PlatformConfiguration/Overview.md

 ### stateQueue

-[queue] The location of the state queue on the service tier.
+[queue] The location of the state queue on the service tier. **Only StateQueue or StateQueues can be used** A validation exception will be thrown if both are non null.

+### stateQueues (Added in app version (N))

+Array of [queue].
+Just as stateQueue, allows to specify multiple locations of state queue on different services. **Only StateQueue or StateQueues can be used** A validation exception will be thrown if both are non null.

 ### commandQueue

-[queue] The location of the command queue on the service tier.
+[queue] The location of the command queue on the service tier. **Only commandQueue or CommandQueues can be used** A validation exception will be thrown if both are non null.

+### commandQueues (Added in app version (N))

+Array of [queue].
+Just as commandQueue, allows to specify multiple locations of command queue on different services. **Only commandQueue or CommandQueues can be used** A validation exception will be thrown if both are non null.

 ### changeQueue